Ashleigh Barty on her Olympic 'dream' - KTVZ

 The 25-year-old, the French Open champion in 2019, is the first Australian woman to reach the Wimbledon final for 41 years and is looking to emulate compatriot Evonne Goolagong Cawley’s successes at the grass court grand slam.
 Goolagong Cawley won Wimbledon single’s titles in 1971 and 1980.

-Barty will face either Karolina Pliskova or Aryna Sabalenka, who play later on Thursday, in Saturday’s showpiece final.
+Barty will face Karolina Pliskova in Saturday’s showpiece final after the Czech defeated Aryna Sabalenka 5-7 6-4 6-4 in a Wimbledon thriller.

 The-CNN-Wire